LidarEngineering/ParakeetLidar/Documentation/Readme.md

-This folder contains documentation for the Parakeet Lidar and the Parakeet Zone Controller New Parakeet Test Viewer Version Added April 26, 2023 New Parakeet Zone COntroller Added March 26, 2024
+This folder contains documentation for the Parakeet Lidar and the Parakeet Zone Controller

+New Parakeet Test Viewer DocumentAdded April 26, 2023

+New Parakeet Zone Controller Document Added March 26, 2024